sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 by ingesting aligned pairs of compressed instructions as a single instruction at the front end, and then splitting them into their constituents as micro-ops later on.
-Or if there's a performance benefit and you don't mind deviating from 2-in-1-out operand model then you could execute the instruction pair as a single op.
-That's an implementation detail and probably shouldn't be allowed to steer the design unduly.
+Or if there's a performance benefit and you don't mind deviating from 2-in-1-out operand model then you could implement the instruction pair as a single μop.
+But that's an implementation detail and probably shouldn't be allowed to steer the design unduly.

 If you need a 32-bit instruction to follow a 16-bit instruction which ends at